vesoft-inc/nebula/src/tools/importer/README.md

 #### For Tags

-The `Importer` can only import one tag or edgetype per time.
+The `Importer` can only import one tag or edgetype each time.
 For tags, the first column is `vid` and then the property value list, separated by a comma.

 ```
 vid,prop_name_1,prop_name_2,...